saurabh111222/Python-Model/README.md

 # Facies Classification
 ## The project focuses on log data interpretation and the development of machine learning & deep learning models for the log data from nine wells that have been labeled with a facies type based on observation of core.
+## In this project first, data interpretation, data preprocessing and data preparation were done on the given data from 9 wells labeled with facies using python libraries, and finally, machine learning models (DecesionTree and SVM Classifier) were developed, and hyperparameters were optimized.
+This project is basically based on the multiclass classification problem.